mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/physics.md

   motion from A to B. At any point at which X is moving, there will be an earlier point at which it was already moving.
 It follows that there is no such thing as a first instant of motion.

+## Aristotle on time

+* Motion acquires its continuity from the continuum of spatial extension.
+  Time, in its turn, derives its continuity from the continuity of motion.
+* Time is the number of motion in respect of before and after.
+* Where there is no motion there is no time.
+(MK: love this, this is very deep and indeed compatible with the modern theories of relativity.)
+* It is the *before* and *after* in motion that provides the *earlier* and *later* in time.
+* We say ‘earlier’ and ‘later’ with reference to distance from the now; and the now is the boundary between the past and the future.
+But ‘earlier’ is used in the opposite ways in respect to past time and future time: in the past we call earlier that which is further from the now, and later that which in nearer to the now; in the future we call earlier that which in nearer to the now, and later that which is further away.
+* Aristotle uses ‘now’ in two ways: to indicate the present time, and as a synonym for ‘instant’ or ‘moment’.
+In the above passage he appears to be amalgamating the two uses to mean ‘the present instant’.
+This is unfortunate because *the present instant* is an incoherent notion.
+  ‘Present’ is an adjective applicable only to periods, such as the present year or the present century.
+Instants are the boundaries of periods, and future periods are bounded by future instants, and past intervals by past instants.
+But present periods are bounded not by present instants, but by two instants, one of which is past and the other future.
+There is no instantaneous present.
+* ‘There can be no motion at an instant.’
+If now is an instant and there is no motion at an instant, then nothing is in motion now.
+Thus, motion must be forever unreal.
+Truth that lies behind Aristotle's claim is that we can only talk of X moving at time t if t is a moment within a period of time, t' to t'', during which X is in movement.